Banja Luka Stock Exchange: Clearing and settlement

-The Central Registry is a unique database on all securities that are traded on the securities market, and especially the database of those data pertaining to the registration of ownership and changes of ownership of the securities.
-This database has to include all securities.
-Transactions concluded on the BLSE are settled on T+3.

-Foreign Investment Regulation and Taxation
+Foreign investment regulation and taxation

 A foreign investor has equal rights as a native investor concerning rights and liabilities and legal status in an enterprise.
 A foreign investor acquires the right on additional guaranties that are not granted to local persons since the Constitutions of the Republika Srpska prescribes that the right acquired by investment of capital shall not be reduced by the law or any other regulation and guarantees free expatriation of profit and of capital after the end of investment.

-Forms of foreign investments in accordance with the Law as follows: